stateful/docs.runme.dev/docs/examples.md

 So what if you want to have both interactivity _and_ stay within the notebook?

 Unfortunately, making this work with VS Code is a challenge.
-We're working hard, however, to look for a good solution to this problem!
+We're working hard, however, to look for a good solution to this limitation.
+Stay tuned!

-(TODO: maybe link to upstream VS Code issue here?)